i-am-grub/MultiGP_Toolkit/README.md

 # MultiGP interface for RotorHazard

-> WARNING: This plugin is still under development
+> WARNING: This plugin is still under inital development

 This is a plugin being developed for the RotorHazard timing system.
 It allows for the ability to pull and push data through the MultiGP API to assist with event management.